bcgov/sso-switchover-agent/README.md

 ./login-and-test-local-connection.sh <<namespace>>
 ```

-This script will loging and attempt to switch context between Gold and GoldDR.
+This script will login and attempt to switch context between Gold and GoldDR.
 If it fails, most of the transition/deployment scripts will have issues running.
 The one exception is `switch-to-golddr.sh`.
 Which is designed to be run even when the Gold cluster is down.

 ## Disaster recovery workflow